siddharthborah/memory/README.md

 # Memory - Chrome Extension

 A Chrome extension that helps you remember and search through web pages and tweets using semantic search.
+Built with modern web technologies and powered by AI.

 ## Features